dantheman454/habit_app/docs/mindmap/data_model.md

 - For any master with `recurrence.type != 'none'`:
   - `scheduledFor` must be a valid `YYYY-MM-DD`
   - `completed` flag on master is not used to mark occurrences; use `completedDates`
-  - Completing an occurrence toggles membership of `occurrenceDate` in `completedDates`
+  - Completing an occurrence toggles membership of `occurrenceDate` in `completedDates` (server 524:531, 1014:1021)
-- When a repeating task switches to `type: 'none'`, `completedDates` is cleared (server 492:495)
+- When a repeating task switches to `type: 'none'`, `completedDates` is cleared (server 168:172)
 - `timeOfDay` accepts `HH:MM` 24h or null; client uses null to indicate all-day
 - `id` is stable; operations that change recurrence do not change `id`
-- Expanded occurrences use master `id`; client distinguishes with `masterId!=null` (main.dart 1267:1281)
+- Expanded occurrences use master `id`; client distinguishes with `masterId!=null` (main.dart ~1263:1275)

 ### Persistence & durability

-- Synchronous writes for todos/counter ensure immediate durability (server 113:117, 130:133)
+- Synchronous writes for todos/counter ensure immediate durability (server 112:116, 129:133)
-- Apply path uses a single-process mutex to serialize multi-op writes (server 916:918)
+- Apply path uses a single-process mutex to serialize multi-op writes (server 971:973)
-- Audit lines appended for all mutating LLM ops; CRUD endpoints do not append audit by design (server 936, 961, 967, 976, 1006, 1016, 1027)
+- Audit lines appended for all mutating LLM ops; CRUD endpoints do not append audit by design (server 966:969; apply path throughout 989–1116)